KGQA/leaderboard/dbpedia/lcquad.md

 * [1] discarded 2,502 (8.2%) of the 30,226 instances due to such quality issues..
 * [2] 2k dev, 8k test, more complex questions from origical LC-QuAD 2.0.
-* [14] Exact match of query surface form is performed.
+* [14] Token wise match of query string is performed.
 Answers are not fetched from KG.

 ## LC-QuAD v2 + QALD-9